BEKATX/SYNTAX_SYNDICATE/docs/week-10-11/CASE_STUDY.md

 This "Fallback Chain" is managed by our `ProductionFunctionCaller`.
 When Beka’s UI requests a quiz, the system attempts to hit Gemini first.
 If a `RESOURCE_EXHAUSTED` or `NOT_FOUND` error is caught, the system instantly switches to the secondary provider.
 This ensures that Cognify provides a "Graceful Degradation" experience rather than a system crash.

 ### 4.3 Prompt Engineering & Output Normalization
-To ensure that Daviti’s backend can reliably serve data to Beka’s React frontend, I developed a strict prompt engineering strategy focused on **JSON Enforcement**.
-We faced a recurring issue where the model would wrap its JSON in Markdown backticks (```json ... ```), which caused parsing errors.
+To ensure that Daviti’s backend can reliably serve data to Beka’s React frontend, I developed a strict prompt engineering strategy focused on **JSON Enforcement and Multi-Modal Schema Design**.
+We initially faced a recurring issue where the model would wrap its JSON in Markdown backticks (```json ... ```) or include conversational filler, which caused critical parsing errors during the integration phase.

-I resolved this by implementing a two-layer defense:
+I resolved this by implementing a two-layer reliability defense:
-1. **Instruction Optimization:** The system prompt explicitly commands the model to "Return ONLY raw JSON" and defines a strict schema including `id`, `question`, `options`, `answer`, and `explanation`.
+1. **Instruction Optimization & Feature Expansion:** I designed three distinct instruction sets to transform Cognify into a complete study suite.
+For **Quizzes**, the prompt defines a strict schema including `id`, `question`, `options`, `answer`, and `explanation`.
+For **Summarization**, I implemented "Bullet-Point Hierarchy" instructions to ensure pedagogical readability.
+For **Glossary Extraction**, I enforced a strict key-value mapping of `term` and `definition`.
+Each prompt explicitly commands the model to "Return ONLY raw JSON" and forbids any text or explanations outside the data object.
-2. **Post-Processing Logic:** I added a Python-based cleaning layer using Regular Expressions (`re.sub`) to strip any Markdown decorators before the data is passed to the parser.
-This resulted in a 100% success rate in JSON schema validity during our final 10 test runs.
+2. **Regex Cleaning & Normalization Layer:** I added a Python-based post-processing layer using Regular Expressions (`re.sub`) to strip any Markdown decorators or backticks before the data reaches the JSON parser.
+Furthermore, I implemented a **Normalization Logic** within the `_process_and_wrap` function that detects variations in AI-generated keys (e.g., automatically mapping `quiz_title` or `title` to a standardized `topic` key).
+This ensures that Beka’s UI receives a predictable, "fixed" data structure regardless of the AI provider's creative naming variations.

+This dual-layer approach resulted in a **100% success rate** in JSON schema validity and frontend rendering across our final 20 integration test runs.

 ### 4.4 Evaluation Methodology (The Golden Set)
 To maintain high academic standards, we implemented a rigorous evaluation framework based on a "Golden Set" of 30 standardized test queries.
 As the AI Lead, I designed this suite to cover the diverse needs of KIU students, distributed across three difficulty tiers: